Disneyland: Live Weather Reports

 Whatever the weather, there will be plenty to keep you entertained here, so the prospect of lower temperatures shouldn't affect your decision to visit the park in the winter months.

-That being said, for the most part, the weather shoudl remain warm and pleasant, with the occassional wet spell the worst of the weather.
-Those water rides should once again be an appealling option.
+That being said, for the most part, the weather should remain warm and pleasant, with the occasional wet spell offering the worst of the weather.
+Those water rides should once again be an appealing option.